niltok64/CSDL/README.md

 ![Cave Story Downloader logo](logo.png)<br>
 #  Cave Story Downloader
-This is a downloader for Cave Story written in Python.
+This is an unofficial downloader for Cave Story written in Python.
+This software is not endorsed by Studio Pixel or Nicalis.

-This was just made as a short Python program and shouldn't be used commercially.
-If you want to download Cave Story, you should get it from [cavestory.org](https://www.cavestory.org/download/cave-story.php).

 Itch.io link: https://imsad2.itch.io/cave-story-downloader
 ## Updates